MaPS-GSD/Apollo3-PIH/README.md

 #### 3. Push-in Rivets
 ![Apollo3 Patient Isolation Hood](assets/4_Rivets.jpg)

 Push-in plastic rivets were selected as the preferred fastener, as they were simple to use and had no sharp edges that could catch on to clothing, medical instruments etc. 3/16” holes in the main enclosure facilitate the riveting and was done by hand.
-16 rivets are needed (8 per side of symmetry) for maintaining the shape of the Apollo while 2 rivets (or 1 rivet & a buttonsnap)are needed for the baseplate ( 1 to pivot and 1 to lock).
+16 rivets are needed (8 per side of symmetry) for maintaining the shape of the Apollo while 2 rivets (or 1 rivet & a button snap)are needed for the baseplate ( 1 to pivot (*red*) and 1 to lock (*blue*)).

 ![Apollo3 Patient Isolation Hood](assets/4a_Baseplatelock.gif)